WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 ## Date: 18 August 2021

 #### Who did you help this week?
 * PMU team - transferred an onboarding document into a OneNote document that's more accessible for everyone as a trial for a knowledgebase
+ * KW: FUN!
+SO USEFUL!
 * Teams with contracts and 10.3 projects have had questions I've been able to help with
+  * KW: Well done - thank you!
 * Relayed views to the hybrid working session
+  * KW: I'm so grateful for you going to that.
 * CL with external open access discussion
+  * KW: I heard from her that you did really well!
+WELL DONE!
 * Discussions on grant calls
+  * KW: Thank you for keeping us all in line 🙏

 #### Who helped you this week?
 * HM with extra queries and flexibility that projects need.
 * TPS leadership panellists for signing up to be on the panel
 * GS has been leading on 10.3 liaising and it's been really useful
+  * KW: Thank you to GS!

 #### What did you achieve?
 * Open Access work UNBLOCKED! 🎉
+  * KW: 🚀🌟
 * Set up light touch TPS reporting in response to previous discussions: https://thealanturininstitute.sharepoint.com/:p:/s/rid/EY4azu4klFhJgf4_yi-ysZIBoaomFBNchrLbdYf8SQzJWw?e=RvDraC (view only)
+  * KW: Loved this.
+Thank you to you and MS for getting me out of my "Kirstie's head" way of working 😭
 * Have also set up a governance documentation tracker to help me keep on top of implementing programme paperwork: https://thealanturininstitute.sharepoint.com/:x:/s/rid/EdkeYSLvePVGgvJDiwXQ5CwBAHVHB6bL8aZ8DWdwuFTUpQ?e=rkIRFx (view only)
   * No action required from KW on this, but once stuff is drafted will need sign off
+  * KW: Thank you for talking me through this - bring on March 2022 when we have a completed sheet 💪
 * Quarterly reports all in!
+  * KW: Well done on that - great job.

 #### What bought you joy this week?
 * Digital Public Goods Alliance coffee chat was a meeting of minds and it was AWESOME
+  * KW: Yes - loved it!
 * Have enjoyed putting together a lot of the documentation mentioned above + the project plan for the EPSRC call (even though we're not using it now)
+  * KW: Oh no - I'm so sorry - please do share w the other two teams!!
 * Also enjoyed putting together the budgets for 10.3 projects (just being a documentation nerd atm!) 😌
+  * KW: Everyone's got to love something! 😜
+  * But also - YAY - thank you!

 #### What did you struggle with?
 * Focusing was a bit tough last week because of personal things (all resolved)
+  * KW: HUUUUUUUUUUUGS - well done putting on the show 🌻
 * Some uneasiness about big picture things
+  * KW: Solidarity.
+Try not to take on responsibilities that you don't have control over 😕
 * Need to be mindful about how I'm scheduling my time if I go into the office - wasn't ideal to have so many meetings last Thursday
 * I'm ready for a holiday

 #### What would you like to work on next week?
 * NOTHING: I'm on holiday 🏖️ 😄
+  * KW: The solution to the struggle!!
+YOU DESERVE IT 🌴

 #### Where do you need help from Kirstie?
 * Email to TPS PIs inviting them to book a slot at the Sept TPS seminar + suggestions for October seminar
+  * KW: 🙈🙈🙈 Sorry!
+And RADDISH for October!
 * Newsletter week - will be scheduled for Monday so with you Friday to review before leave!
+  * KW: Ah - great - I'm in a lot of interviews on Friday... can I see it early?
+Maybe late on Thursday?
+  * NEED THE PARAGRAPH!
+I can write that earlier.
+Note to self: write a little about our hirings for community manager roles!
-* Discuss what I should go to Moushka for directly
+* Discuss what I should go to MD for directly
+  * KW: Please cc her on any messages that have actions!
+She'll remind me to actually do them! 💖

 #### Any other topics?
 * Need to put together a presentation on what is open research - links to other presentations on this would be great
+ * KW: One of my favourites: https://doi.org/10.5281/zenodo.3243216

 ## Date: 04 August 2021